SkySchermer/uweclang/README.md

   It is important to note that this import will only work if the [uweclang](uweclang) folder is in PYTHONPATH.
 The simplest (and least flexible) way to do this is to ensure the [uweclang](uweclang) folder is in the current directory when running scripts.
 (On *nix-like systems, you may need to run `export PYTHONPATH=.` first.)

 There is an additional [misc](scripts/misc) folder that contains older scripts for reference.

-The [Developer Notes](Developer Notes.md) contain a list of programming guidelines for writing scripts.
-It has basic information about Python, and it is mostly focused on the patterns that are used in this project.
-The [Python Tutorial](Python Tutorial.md) contains a very rapid introduction to most of Python's common features.
-It is somewhat of a reference tool.

 Student Corpus Scripts